Computer Programming & Information Technology (AOS)

 Associate of Occupational Studies Degree Program

 Computer Information Systems support essential functions of almost all organizations in the world.
 These systems demand a focus on the structure and components of computers, the theory which underlies their operation, and their applications.
 To support systems, professionally trained programmers and network engineers serve in wide areas of business, at all levels of government, the private sector, and in public and social services establishments.

-Our Computer Programming and Information Technology Program is intended to enable individuals with little or no computer knowledge to become business application programmers and/or programmer-analysts.
+Our Computer Programming and Information Technology Associate Degree Programs are intended to enable individuals with little or no computer knowledge to become business application programmers and/or programmer-analysts.
 Our students are provided specialized training in all aspects of Web Development with ASP.NET, Visual Communications and Graphics.

 The program provides a comprehensive education, covering many aspects of computer science including computer architecture, advanced programming techniques, database management, and design and development of Internet applications using ASP.NET.
 The curriculum is rounded off with carefully selected courses in liberal arts and science that enhance the students’ educational experience making them ready for the challenges of new technology.